-Here is a list of the 7 leadership qualities Google identified and a top read to help your new managers develop each one further:
+Below is a list of the 7 leadership skills Google identified and a top read to help your managers develop them.

 1. Is a good coach